jdsteinbach/jdsteinbach.github.io/_posts/2014-11-14-holy-grail-css-animation.md

 ## Conclusion

-If you&#8217;ve got a CSS animation / transition solution that meets all the criteria above, please share in the comments!
+If you&#8217;ve got a CSS animation / transition solution that meets all the criteria above, please tweet at [@jdsteinbach](https://twitter.com/jdsteinbach)!

+## UPDATE!

+This [snippet for animating display and transform together](/css/snippet-animate-display-transform/) isn't perfect, but the best solution I've found so far.
+Hope it helps!

  [1]: http://alistapart.com/article/holygrail